Social Networking & Blogs

 If you live in Gainesville or the surrounding areas and have type 1 diabetes, are the parent, spouse, or loved one of a person with type 1 diabetes, consider joining the Title Town Type 1 Online Support Group.
 The group’s founder calls it “a sweet spot for people with type 1 diabetes and their families to get connected and share experiences.”
 The group is currently meeting online, but there may be opportunities to meet “live” in the near future.
 You will need to sign up for Google Groups to become a member.

 Diabetes Social Media Advocacy was created for the diabetes online community to have a organized discussion on Twitter once a week to discuss topics about living with diabetes, advocacy, food, meters and more.
 Diabetes Social Media Advocacy discussions take place every Wednesday at 9pm eastern standard time.
 Participate by tweeting with the #dsma hash tag, or follow the conversations and participate on TweetChat.

-myGlu.org is a new website that creates a way for people with type 1 diabetes to find each other, learn from each other, and help each other.
-Visit www.myglu.org today and download the MyGlu app at the Apple iTunes store or from the Android marketplace.
+myGlu.org is a website created as a way for people with type 1 diabetes to find each other, learn from each other, and help each other.
+Visit www.myglu.org and download the MyGlu app at the Apple iTunes store or from the Android marketplace.